Cable television by region: Dominican Republic

 Cable television in the Dominican Republic is provided by a variety of companies.
 These companies offer both English- and Spanish-language television, plus a range of channels in other languages, high definition channels, pay-per-view movies and events, sports packages and premium movie channels such as HBO, Playboy TV and Cinecanal.
 Also, the channels are from not only the Dominican Republic, but also the United States and Europe.
 In the Dominican Republic television spectrum, there are 46 VHF, UHF, and free-to-air (FTA) channels.
 The free-of-charge channels programming consists mainly of locally produced entertainment shows, news, and comedy shows; and foreign sitcoms, soap operas, movies, cartoons and sports programs.

 The main service provider in the Dominican Republic is Telecable from Tricom.
 Aster is concentrated in Santo Domingo, but is expanding its service throughout the Dominican Republic.
 There are also new companies using new technologies that are expanding quickly such as Claro TV (IPTV), Wind Telecom (MMDS) and SKY (satellite television).

 Panama

-Panamanian company REXSA (RECREACIONES Y EXHIBICIONES, S.A.) introduced cable television in Panama City in 1983.
+Panamanian company REXSA (RECREACIONES Y EXHIBICIONES, S.A.) introduced cable television in Panama City in 1981.
 In other regions, there were also local cable companies.
 REXSA's successor, Cable Onda 90, known later as Cable Onda, was dominant throughout the 1990s, and expanded to Chiriqui Province.
 Since 2000, the largest Panamanian cable television companies have been Cable Onda (40% share), Cable and Wireless (started in late 2009) and CTV.

+St. Pierre and Miquelon

+In the French territory of Saint Pierre and Miquelon, near Newfoundland, Canada, cable television is offered by a single operator, SPM Telecom, a subsidiary of the French multinational operator Orange.
+The company offers French-language television channels from mainland France, as well as French-language television channels from Canada, especially from the province of Quebec.
+It also offers English-language channels in its TV package, including US channels such as ABC and Fox.